HungParfait/nd0821-c3-starter-code/starter/model_card.md

 * Model date: 30 Oct 2023

 ## Intended Use
-The model can be used for predicting income classes on census data.
-There are two income classes >50K and <=50K (binary classification task).
+The model is capable of making predictions regarding income classes based on census data.
+These classes consist of two groups: those earning more than 50K and those earning 50K or less.

 ## Training Data
 The UCI Census Income Data Set was used for training.
 Further information on the dataset can be found at https://archive.ics.uci.edu/ml/datasets/census+income